-- (1) Individual Trustees have furnished information as to Units beneficially owned, or controlled or directed, directly or indirectly by them. - (2) Dollar amounts represent the estimated market value of Units beneficially owned by each Trustee, as determined by multiplying the number of Units beneficially owned by such Trustee as of March 18.
-2024 by the closing price of the Units on the TSX on such date of \$78.48 per Unit. - (3) Reflects Mr. Kolias' indirect ownership or control through BPCL of 8,675,000 Units and 4,475,000 LP Class B Units.
-For more information on the LP Class B Units, see "Unitholder and Voting Information Who Can Vote" in this Circular. - (4) Ms. Kolias-Gunn is the CFO of BPCL.
+- (1) Individual Trustees have furnished information as to Units beneficially owned, or controlled or directed, directly or indirectly by them. - (2) Dollar amounts represent the estimated market value of Units beneficially owned by each Trustee, as determined by multiplying the number of Units beneficially owned by such Trustee as of March 21, 2025 by the closing price of the Units on the TSX on such date of \$67.04 per Unit. - (3) Reflects Mr. Kolias' indirect ownership or control through BPCL of 8,505,000 Units and 4,415,000 LP Class B Units.
+For more information on the LP Class B Units. see "Unitholder and Votina Information Who Can Vote" in this Circular.

-2023 COMPENSATION DISCUSSION & ANALYSIS
+2024 COMPENSATION DISCUSSION & ANALYSIS

 The CGN&SC is committed to providing clear and comprehensive disclosure of Boardwalk's approach to executive compensation, including our overarching objective of aligning pay with corporate performance, and attracting, retaining and motivating talented executives.
-Boardwalk's compensation program, which is aligned with competitive market practice, includes a combination of corporate and individual performance targets for determining annual short-term and long-term incentive compensation; long-term incentives granted under the Trust's Deferred Unit Plan to encourage equity ownership and ensure alignment with Unitholder interests; and compensation risk management practices and policies.
+Boardwalk's compensation program, which is aligned with competitive market practice, includes a combination of corporate and individual performance targets for determining annual short-term and long-term incentive compensation; long-term incentives granted under the Trust's DUP to encourage equity ownership and ensure alignment with Unitholder interests; and compensation risk management practices and policies.